 We provide education and skill development to people to study, design, test, construct and become stewards of both the built and un-built environments.

 We believe that designers of the built environment have a critical role to play in addressing issues of the Anthropocene.

 We believe that good design should be accessible to everyone.

 We value the expertise and voices of all stakeholders who craft the built environment – from designers in interior architecture, architecture, landscape architecture, engineering, planning and construction management to user communities and civic leaders.

-We value diverse contributions, and we understand that valuing diversity means respecting and understanding dissent and having the flexibility to make things work for different people with different needs, hopes, expectations and dreams.
+We value diverse contributions, and we understand that valuing diversity means respecting and understanding dissent and having the flexibility to make things work for different people with different needs, constraints, hopes, expectations and dreams.